PrestaShop

 3. 3.Click Configure on the CookiePilot CMP entry to open the module configuration page.

-4. 4.If the upload is rejected, check that your PrestaShop version is between 8.0.0 and 9.99.99 and that the ZIP is the original, unmodified file.
+4. 4.If the upload is rejected, check that your shop runs PrestaShop 8.x or 9.x and that the ZIP is the original, unmodified file.

 Register, verify your e-mail and connect the shop